-The impairment losses recognized were related to The United States (2024: €3 million.
-2023: €3 million) and Europe (2024: €0 million, 2023: €2 million).
+The impairment losses recognized were related to The United States (2024: €3 million, 2023: €3 million) and Europe (2024: €0 million, 2023: €2 million).

-The Company-owned investment property includes an amount related to assets held under financings of €16 million (December 31, 2023; €16 million), Ahold Delhaize does not have legal title to these assets.
+The Company-owned investment property includes an amount related to assets held under financings of €16 million (December 31, 2023: €16 million).
+Ahold Delhaize does not have legal title to these assets.
 At December 29, 2024, there was no investment property pledged as security for liabilities.
 At December 31, 2023, company-owned investment property with a carrying amount of €15 million was pledged as security for liabilities, mainly for loans.

 The fair value of investment property as of December 29, 2024, amounted to approximately €826 million (December 31, 2023: €793 million).
 Fair value of investment property has generally been measured using an income or market approach.
 Fair value for right-of-use asset investment property is the fair value of the right-of-use itself, not the fair value of the property under lease.
 Approximately 75% of Ahold Delhaize's fair value measurements are categorized within Level 2.
 The most significant inputs into this valuation approach are observable market retail yields and tenant rents to calculate the fair value.
-The remaining fair value measurements that are categorized within Level 3 primarily include the fair value measurements based on the Company's own valuation methods and the fair value for certain mixed-use properties and properties held for strategic purposes.
-For certain mixed-use properties and properties held for strategic purposes, Ahold Delhaize cannot determine the fair value of the investment property reliably.
-In such cases, the fair value is assumed to be equal to the carrying amount.
+The remaining fair value measurements based on the Company's own valuation methods and the fair value for certain mixed-use properties and properties held for strategic purposes.
+For certain mixed-use properties and property sheld for strategic purposes, the fair value is assumed to be equal to the carrying amount.